Avogadro/two.avogadro.cc/source/develop/build.md

 :::{admonition} Windows {fab}`windows`
 :class: dropdown
+On Windows you should download and install Qt from the Qt website.

 Be sure to make a note of the install directory of Qt (e.g. `C:/Qt/5.15.2/msvc2019_64/lib/cmake/Qt5`) as it will be of importance later.
 :::

 :::{admonition} Linux {fab}`linux`
 :class: dropdown
+Qt is widely used in the open-source community, including as the base for the KDE Plasma desktop environment, so it is generally either already installed (though not necessarily including the development libraries that you need) or easily available from package managers.

 Qt is large, so on Linux distributions it is often broken up into its modules.
+Unfortunately, the names of the packages for the modules varies from distro to distro, such that it is hard to say exactly which packages you should install.

-You should make sure the following Qt modules are installed:
+You should however make sure the following Qt modules are installed:

 - `QtCore`
 - `QtWidgets`